ray-project/ray/doc/install-on-macosx.md

 ```

 ## Test if the installation succeeded
-To test if the installation was successful, try running some tests (from the
+To test if the installation was successful, try running some tests.
+This assumes
-`ray` directory).
+that you've cloned the git repository.

 ```
 python test/runtest.py